ChristerKnorborg/Cryptographic-Computing/README.md

 * The last of the three (third rightmost) bit respresnt wether the bloodtype is part of the B group.
 (1 meaning it is not a part of the group and 0 vice versa.)

+Intuitively, one can think of the NOT X's in the Boolean formula as requirements.
+E.g. O- is 7 and therefore becomes 111 which is 000 when negated.
+Therefore, the Y's must be 111 to satisfy the OR's as O- only can recieve from itself.
+Finally, all the OR's are should be present at the same time.
+Hence the AND operations.

 In the test function we loop through all bloodtype combinations to see that the Boolean formula and lookup function provide the same output.
 There is also a test that does the same.